EddieTheEgg/FINA-Advisor-App/README.md

-# An AI Expense Insights App (more details to come soon)
+# A Finance Tracking App (more details to come soon)